thunderbird/webext-docs/addressBooks.provider.rst

          :name: [``id``]
          :type: (string)

-         The UID of the created address book.
+         The unique ID of the created address book.
 If several listeners have been added, the ``id`` allows to identify which address book initiated the search request.
-If not provided, a UID will be generated for you.
+If not provided, a unique ID will be generated for you.

       .. api-member::